 The Characteristics of a Less Conventional Website with Examples

-People spotted this power, the power of the internet that had advanced so rapidly that there was a boom in this industry.
-Websites became more visually compelling with effects becoming more eye-popping.
+People noticed its power; the power of the internet has advanced so rapidly that there is a boom in this industry.
+Websites become more visually compelling with effects becoming more eye-popping.

 Characteristics of a less conventional website